Heavy Lifting When Pregnant: Physical Labor and Safety

 Some women worry about the effects of radiation from sitting in front of a screen all day.
 In the 1980s, certain studies suggested linking video display terminals (VDTs) and problem pregnancies.

-The media picked up the story, and it persists today.
-But since that time, additional studies have been conducted on working in front of a computer screen and congenital disabilities and miscarriages.
+Since that time, additional studies have been conducted on working in front of a computer screen and its connection to congenital disabilities and miscarriages.
 So far, there seems to be no relationship between the two.
 The level of radiation emitted from a computer is less than the level you receive from sunshine.

-Additional risk from using a computer all day comes from the physical strain of sitting.
+The actual risk of using a computer all day comes from the physical strain of sitting.
 For example, if you work at a computer terminal, you might be prone to eye, neck, wrist, arm, and back strain, especially during pregnancy.

 To avoid these problems, you should take frequent breaks; find excuses to walk around every once in a while (frequent trips to the bathroom are the perfect cover).